awsdocs/aws-storagegateway-user-guide/doc_source/deleting-gateway-common.md

 1. In the navigation pane, choose **Gateways**, and then choose the gateway you want to delete\.

-1. On the **Actions** menu, choose **Delete gateway**\.
+1. For **Actions**, choose **Delete gateway**\.

 1.
-**Important**
+**Warning**
 Before you do this step, be sure that there are no applications currently writing to the gateway's volumes\.
 If you delete the gateway while it is in use, data loss can occur\.
-**Warning**
-When a gateway is deleted, there is no way to get it back\.
+Also, when a gateway is deleted, there is no way to get it back\.

    In the confirmation dialog box that appears, select the check box to confirm your deletion\.
 Make sure the gateway ID listed specifies the gateway you want to delete\. and then choose **Delete**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/delete-gateway.png)